-Visiting Assistant Professor and Instructor of Voice
+Visiting Assistant Professor (voice)

 Music Building, 110

-She began her musical career in the Twin Cities singing with the Minnesota Opera, where she was a principal member of the world premiere casts of Conrad Susa's Black River and Dominic Argento’s Casanova’s Homecoming.
-Ms. Nichols has been a featured soloist under the batons of Robert DeCormier, John Harbison, Layton James, Joel Revson, Helmut Rilling, Kathy Romey, Robert Shaw, Osma Vanska, and Pinchas Zuckerman.
+Mezzo-soprano Laura Nichols began her musical career in the Twin Cities singing with the Minnesota Opera, where she was a principal member of the world premiere casts of Dominic Argento’s Casanova’s Homecoming, William Mayer’s A Death in the Family and Conrad Susa's Black River.
+Ms. Nichols has been a featured oratorio and orchestral soloist with conductors Robert DeCormier, John Harbison, Layton James, Mark Mandarano, David Randolph, Joel Revson, Helmut Rilling, Kathy Romey, Robert Shaw, Osmo Vanska, and Pinchas Zuckerman.
 Representative orchestras with which she has been a soloist include the American Symphony Orchestra, the Duluth Symphony Orchestra, the Fargo-Moorhead Symphony Orchestra, the St. Paul Chamber Orchestra and the Minnesota Orchestra.